-Welcome to the Cycling BC's Trans Canada Trail website.
-Here you'll find information and maps to guide you through some of the province's most stunning landscapes as you explore BC's Trans Canada Trail.
+Welcome.
+Here you’ll find information and maps to guide you through some of the province’s most stunning landscapes as you explore BC’s Trans Canada Trail.

 This portion of the Trans Canada Trail is under the stewardship of the Boundary Pathway Society, who is working with trail supporters, government agencies and others to restore and maintain the trail.
 You will see evidence of their work between Grand Forks and Eholt.